Knowledge of the lung anatomy is essential for understanding HRCT.

 Always look carefully for these nodules in the subpleural region and along the fissures, because this finding is very specific for sarcoidosis.

-Typically in sarcoidosis is an upper lobe and perihilar predominance and in this case we see the majority of nodules located along the bronchovascular bundle (yellow arrow).
+Typically in sarcoidosis there is an upper lobe and perihilar predominance and in this case we see the majority of nodules located along the bronchovascular bundle (yellow arrow).

 On the left another typical case of sarcoidosis.